Shrimp Alfredo Recipe

 Ingredients

-- 1 pound long pasta (linguine, fettuccine, or spaghetti)
+- 1 pound spaghetti or other long pasta

 - 2 tablespoons unsalted butter